scream104/psych596/activities/multi-regression/spss/multi-regression-instructions-spss.md

 # Associations between variables: Multiple Regression in SPSS
-*edited Oct 12, 2022*
+*edited Feb 21, 2024*
+*Jamil Palacios Bhanji*

 ## Goals for today

--   Learn how to conduct a linear regression with one continuous outcome and one or more predictors
+-   Learn how to conduct a linear regression with one continuous outcome (interval/ratio scale) and one or more predictors
     -   understand model R<sup>2</sup>, F-statistic, beta coefficients (standardized, unstandardized)
     -   check model residuals for potential sources of bias
-        - linearity, heteroscedasticity, independence, normality and unusual cases
+        - linearity, homoscedasticity, independence, normality and extreme cases
     - F-statistic for model comparisons

 -   Learn how to conduct regression with a dichotomous (binary) outcome: logistic regression